-We provide consulting services regarding humanure compost toilet system alternatives.
-Humanure compost toilet systems are based upon the recycling of human manure and urine by combining these materials with a carbon based material such as sawdust, sugar cane bagasse, leaves, rice hulls or other materials and allowing the toilet material to be converted into humus via micro and macro organisms in a thermophilic composting process.
-Emphasis is placed upon simple, low-cost systems that are practical to specific localities.
+We provide consulting services regarding compost toilet system alternatives.
+Humanure compost toilet systems are based upon the recycling of human manure, urine, and other organic materials by combining the materials with a carbon-based material such as sawdust, sugar cane bagasse, leaves, rice hulls or other plant cellulose based materials.
+This allows the toilet material to be converted into humus via micro and macro organisms in a thermophilic composting process.
+Emphasis is placed upon simple, low-cost systems that are designed for specific localities.

 In 2006, Joseph Jenkins, Inc. provided consulting services for the country of Mongolia via PADCO in Washington DC.
 The initial four week project began in late February and involved a Phase One feasibility study to ascertain the practicality of establishing humanure toilets in specific Mongolian urban areas.
 In Ulaanbaatar, for example, the capital city of Mongolia, there are approximately 600,000 people defecating in pit latrines.
 This is not only unpleasant, but it is threatening the water table that lies under the city and from which the city's drinking water is drawn.
 In collaboration with PADCO and with the Urban Development Resource Center (UDRC), an NGO in Ulaanbaatar, we explored the possibility of establishing humanure toilets in a least two cities: Ulaanbaatar and Erdenet.

 The 2nd phase of the project took place in May of 2006, when we constructed 12 humanure compost toilets using materials we managed to acquire in the streets of Ulaanbaatar.
 The toilets cost a little under $6.00 U.S. in labor and materials, including one 18 liter plastic receptacle for each toilet.